AythaE/Demos_Android/README.md

 # PhotoDNI
-Starting android application to make photos to DNIs
+Initial android application to make photos to DNIs using the native app from the device